UCIDataScienceInitiative/LearningWithPython/NeuralNetworkBasics.md

 <img src="/figures/landscape.png" width="60%">

+*Figure from Visualizing the Loss Landscape of Neural Nets by Li et al*

 ## Gradient descent

 Training a neural network is an optimization problem: finding the optimal parameters to minimize the loss function.
 The gradient descent algorithm attempts to find the minimum in the loss landscape by following the gradient (downward slope).

 <img src="/figures/descent.png" width="40%">

+*Figure from Wikipedia*

 ## Backpropagation